CrativeMan/ProjectCreator/README.md

 - Choose between different project types
 - Simple fast and efficient

+## Command line flags

+- `-h` for showing a help
+- `-v` for showing the version
+- `-nf` for not generating a flake.nix file and using nix/flake dev envs.

 # Todo

 - [ ] Make the user change direcotrys after project creation